FelipeFerreira13/Mobile_Robotics_Solutions_cpp/README.md

 |------------------|-|-------------------------------------------|
 | `Init`     | int *INA*, int *INB* | Initialize the peripheral |
 | `SetMotorPWM`     |  Defines the motor PWM    |

+## CONTACT
+If you need support or have any suggestions or proposals please let me know:

+- Send email to felipeferreira1310@hotmail.com with a clear description of your needs.
+- Github Issues.